bids-standard/bids-specification/src/modality-agnostic-files.md

 called `/phenotype/acds_adult.tsv`.

-The files can include an arbitrary set of columns, but one of them MUST be `participant_id` and the entries of that column MUST correspond to the subjects in the BIDS dataset and `participants.tsv` file.
+The files can include an arbitrary set of columns, but one of them MUST be `subject_id` and the entries of that column MUST correspond to the subjects in the BIDS dataset and `subjects.tsv` file.

 As with all other tabular data, the additional phenotypic information files MAY be accompanied by a JSON file describing the columns in detail